voxel51/fiftyone/docs/source/teams/cloud_media.rst

 If so, then you can provide the `upload_media=False` keyword argument to the :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` method to pass URLs for your S3-backed media when creating Labelbox data rows.
-Any Google Cloud, Azure, or local media will still be uploaded to Labelbox as usual.

 .. code-block:: python
     :linenos: